offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Doing a mesh boolean union also fixed this outer wall drawing problem.
 ```

 Alternatively, an object can be loaded and combined with an existing object at the same time.
 In the 3D viewport, right-click the existing object to open the context menu and navigate to **Add Part** → **Load** and select the new object to combine with in the file selection dialog.
-The objects will be combined in the same way (as an assembly).
+The objects will be combined in the same way (as an assembly_BS).

 ```{seealso}
 Bambu Studio/Object Set Operations_TOPIC